Experimental evidence for surface tension origin of the circular hydraulic jump: 's theory

 \subsection{Experimental data}

-{In this section we describe the experiments that are compared with our model, focusing on data obtained previously by independent laboratories.
-We restrict attention to data where the jets impacted on flat plates and the downstream thickness was not manipulated by a weir or downstream obstacle.
-We also} ignore the slight adjustment ($\mathcal{O}(mm) \textrm{for water}$) due to \pfl{the} change in boundary condition when the liquid film downstream of the jump reaches the edge of the plate and {drains off.}
+{In this section we describe the experiments that are compared with our model and those of \rkb{\cite{bohr1993shallow} and (for more cases) of \cite{wang2019role}}, focusing on data obtained previously by independent laboratories.
+We restrict attention to data where the jets impacted on flat plates and the downstream thickness was not manipulated by conducting experiments in a reservoir (See figure \ref{fig:Hydro_jump}), note that a partial downstream obstacle does not change the jump radius.
+We also} ignore the slight adjustment ($\mathcal{O}(mm) \textrm{for water}$) due to {the} change in boundary condition when the liquid film downstream of the jump reaches the edge of the plate and {drains off.}